Famous Female Firsts: Aretha Franklin and 57 Trailblazing Women Who Made History

 Monty Fresco/Daily Mail/REX/Shutterstock

 Margaret Hilda Roberts Thatcher (aka Baroness Thatcher, LG, OM, PC, FRS, FRIC), born 1925, was a British stateswoman who served not only as the first female Prime Minister of the United Kingdom but also the longest-serving British PM of the 20th century.
 And this was after she bet against herself (and every other woman) in 1969, predicting that “no woman” would become Prime Minister during Thatcher’s own lifetime.
-Find out 12 other historical predictions that completely missed the mark.
+Her prediction missed the mark just like these 12 other historical predictions that completely missed the mark.

 Jeane Kirkpatrick, first female U.S. Ambassador to the UN